Results determine whether you can graduate, progress within your course, or may have won an award.

 How to appeal

-Contact your course coordinator or lecturer after the official release of course results and ensure there hasn’t been a clerical error.
+Contact your course coordinator or lecturer within three (3) University working days of their final result being published on myHub and ensure there hasn’t been a clerical error.
 If there is an error, your course coordinator or lecturer may simply correct it.

 If there has been no error or you are dissatisfied with the result of your contact, or you are appealing under another approved criteria, complete the following steps.

-Submit an online appeal application within five University working days of the official release of course results.
+Submit an online appeal application within ten University working days of the official release of course results.
 You need to submit a separate application for each course result you wish to appeal.

-If you've been unable to contact your course coordinator, still lodge your application within the five-day time period, while showing you've attempted to make contact but haven't been able to resolve the issue.
+If you've been unable to contact your course coordinator, still lodge your application within the ten-day time period, while showing you've attempted to make contact but haven't been able to resolve the issue.

 Student Hub staff or the Enquiry Centre can give you further advice if you have any issues submitting your appeal.